How has Garry Monk transformed Leeds United?

 Leeds United along with Newcastle United are the two biggest clubs outside of the Premier League.
 When Leeds were relegated from the Premier League in 2003-4, it was deemed to be just a small blip and that they would immediately bounce back.
 The reality was much worse.
 In 2007, they were relegated to the third tier of English football and the dark days at Elland Road were getting darker.

 They ultimately battled their way back into promotion contention and were promoted back to the Championship in 2010.
 After several seasons struggling to survive, they brought in Garry Monk in June 2016 and the effect has been remarkable.
-Leeds are currently fighting for the play-offs and are favourites to reach them with Sun Bets who have the latest Championship odds on show.
+Leeds are currently fighting for the play-offs and are favourites to reach them who have the latest Championship odds on show.

 So What has Garry Monk Done?